vectara/py-vectara-agentic/docs/usage.md

 -   `database_tools()`: tools to explore SQL databases and make queries based on user prompts.
--   `guardrail_tools()`: These tools are designed to help the agent avoid certain topics from its response.
+-   `guardrail_tools()`: These tools are designed to help the agent avoid certain topics that may be inappropriate or controversial in its responses.

 For example, to get access to all the legal tools, you can use the
 following: